YashvanthSankar/react-firebase-todo-app/README.md

 ✅ Real-time Sync via Firebase Firestore
 ✅ Fully Responsive UI
 ✅ Data Privacy – Each user sees only their own tasks
+✅ Displays a random motivational tagline on each page refresh

 ---